 Since Apple’s AirPods became a runaway hit, an endless stream of companies have rolled out their own true wireless earbuds and earphones.
 As you might expect, not all of them are worth your time or money—so we've got your back with buying suggestions to meet a wide variety of needs.

-Latest update (9/26/2018): Our review of the Yevo Air has been added to our overall list.
-You can read the full article here.
+Latest update (12/12/2018): We've reviewed the Nuheara IQbuds Boost true wireless earphones and added it to our overall list.
+Read the full article here.

 Best true wireless earbuds